Dog “Ownership” A Basic Human Right Or Privilege?

 What Is Pet “Ownership”?

-For all of us vegan, animal activists, environmentalists, that makeup Fun Paw Care this is a frustrating topic because according to many animal laws, pets are treated no differently than a brick.
+For all of us vegans, animal activists, and environmentalists, that makeup Fun Paw Care this is a frustrating topic because according to many animal laws, pets are treated no differently than a brick.
 Expendable inanimate objects with no rights.
 However, we believe pets are family members no different than a son or daughter and this is the way we care for pets.

 It is obvious that being a pet parent is a privilege, and the question of “ownership” is one for lawyers and the legal domain.
 Just because legally pets are inanimate objects, doesn’t mean that laws are fair, just, compassionate, healthy, or correct.
 Being a pet parent or guardian is a privilege, not a right.